Volkswagen and Intel Corp’s Mobileye are planning to roll out Israel’s first ride-hailing service using self-driving cars starting early next year.

 The Israeli government, which has accepted the proposal, will also support it by sharing required infrastructure and traffic data, the companies said.

 Automakers are teaming up with tech companies to gain a head start in driverless technology, which is expected to upend the transportation industry.

-- Israel's Mobileye, Bought by Intel for $15b, Gets Self-driving Tech Deal for 8m Cars
+- Intel's Mobileye Gets Self-driving Tech Deal for 8 Million Cars

-- Toyota Seeks More Investments in Israeli Automobile Technology, Robotics
+- Toyota Seeks More Investments in Israeli Automobile Tech

 Honda Motor Co., Ltd. announced an investment of $2.75 billion in General Motors Co’s Cruise self-driving vehicle unit, to jointly develop autonomous vehicles for deployment in ride services fleets around the world.